Louisiana Licensing Requirements for Audiologists and Speech-Language Pathologists

 - Has completed all requirements for licensure except for the supervised postgraduate professional requirement and the examination; an individual shall fulfill the exam requirement within one year from the date of original issuance

-- Temporary registration for licensees from other U.S. jurisdictions may be imposed pursuant to a declared state of emergency and in accordance with rules promulgated by the Board of Examiners.
+- Temporary registration for licensees from other U.S. jurisdictions may be allowed pursuant to a declared state of emergency.

 - Ten clock hours per year; dual licensees 15 hours per year

 - Of the 10 hours, five must be in the area of licensure and the remaining five may be in areas related to the professions of speech-language pathology or audiology.
 Dual licensee shall complete 15 hours per year.